15 Facts About The Vagina Every Woman Should Know

 4. You can get STDs even when you use protection

 There is no general design to what the outer layer of your vagina should look like.
-Every vulva differs form the other.
+Every vulva differs from the other.
 Learn to accept yours the way it is.

 7. Most women don’t get orgasms from sex alone